sharetribe/flex-docs/src/docs/tutorial-listings/favorite-saunas/index.md

 ```

 Now, when you save the file and refresh the app, you will see a link to
-Favorite saunas in between the links for your listings and profile
+Favorite bikes in between the links for your listings and profile
 settings.

+TODO UPDATE IMAGE
 ![UserNav bar with favorites](./saunatime-usernav-favorites.png)

 And that’s it!
-The Saunatime marketplace now allows users to set
+The Biketribe marketplace now allows users to set
 listings as favorites and view them on a separate page.

 ## Summary